KaTo3107/importand-files/Windows Setup/README.md

 ## Where to Place Additional Software Installers

-To automate the installation of extra software during Windows setup, place your installer files (e.g., `.exe`, `.msi`) in the following folder on your USB drive/ISO File:
+To automate the installation of extra software during Windows setup, place your installer files (e.g., `.exe`, `.msi`) in the following folder on your USB drive/ISO file:

 ```
 D:/$OEM$/$$/Setup/Scripts/Software